Another sunny day after a slightly worrying start!! Yet I was able to spend all afternoon in the garden reading and making the most of the rays!!

 And freedom jumps the queue

-To take fear’s place
+To take fear’s place as our focus

 Because he is risen